Nissan Murano: Safety

-Third generation (Z52; 2014)
+Third generation (Z52; 2015)

 In April 2014, Nissan unveiled the third generation Murano at the New York International Auto Show, with production in Canton, Mississippi and featuring the VQ-Series 3.5-liter V6 which produces up to 260 hp.

 The third-generation Murano is not marketed in Japan, Australia and New Zealand, as it is not produced in right-hand drive.
-The nameplate has been discontinued due to sluggish sales, with the X-Trail taking its place.
+The nameplate was discontinued in those regions due to sluggish sales, with the more compact X-Trail taking its place.

-The Nissan Murano made a return in Mexico after an absence for a decade after the second generation was discontinued in that market on April 11, 2018, as a 2019 model.
+The Nissan Murano made a return in Mexico on April 11, 2018, as a 2019 model, after an absence for a decade after the second generation was discontinued in that market.
 For the Mexican market, it is offered only in the Advance and Exclusive trim lines and only offered in a V6 3.5-liter engine.
+The Murano was facelifted in Mexico in February 2020, dropping the Advance trim line and being only offered in the Platinum AWD trim line.